Home

 Son George Douglas Miner (1865-1931) was born on Feb.
 5, 1865 in Mauch Chunk, Carbon County.

-They had five children, of whom four are identified -- Marion W. Lueckel, Helen Kingsberry, Ira B. Miner and William A. Miner.
+They together bore five children, of whom four are identified -- Marion W. Lueckel, Helen Kingsberry, Ira Bernard Miner and William Asa Miner.
+A set of twins -- a girl and a boy -- were stillborn on Nov.
+21, 1892, with their tender remains lowered under the sod of Greenwood Cemetery..

-In 1900, when the census was recorded, the Miners lived in Philadelphia on North Second Street, and George worked as an "iron moulder."
-Continuing to reside at 2831 Second Street in Philadelphia for several decades, the family lived there as marked on the 1910 and 1920 censuses, with George maintaining his trade skill as a molder in an iron foundry (1910) and as inspector in a hardware house (1920).
+Their address in 1894 was 2652 Howard Street, Philadelphia.
+In 1900, when the census was recorded, the Miners lived in Philadelphia at 2831 North Second Street, and George worked as an "iron moulder."
+Continuing to reside on Second Street, the family lived there as marked on the 1910 and 1920 censuses, with George maintaining his trade skill as a molder in an iron foundry (1910) and as inspector in a hardware house (1920).
 By 1931, they had moved to a different house on the same block, with an address of 2829 North Second.

 As he aged and retired, George began to show signs of senility.
 He was admitted to the Philadelphia Hospital for Mental Diseases.
 He died there of heart problems at the age of 66 on June 19, 1931.
 His remains were interred in Greenmount Cemetery.